GoblinArchives/LiminalHorror/The Mall Press Kit.md

 - The **Whisper card mechanic** that uses narrative triggers to give players secret prompt cards.
 Some fundamentally change the character into something no longer human.
 - **The Mall as a modern dungeon**: There are 15 named NPCs, 5 factions, and 30 keyed rooms.
 - There are **tiered encounter tables** that align to progress on the DOOM clock.

-## Itchfunding
-**What do you get when you back?**
-- A fully playable and playtested module.
-- Single column pdf/google doc of the adventure (with internal linking).
-- Printable Whisper cards.
-- A draft of a player handout that has a map of the mall (all three floors) and a list of shops/NPCs.

-**What is itchfunding going to pay for?**
-- Vi Huntsman ([@ImmaWaffleBunny](https://twitter.com/ImmaWaffleBunny)) will provide professional editing of the module. [website](https://www.youtube.com/channel/UCHjSo)
-- Zach Hazard Vaupen ([@zachhazard](https://twitter.com/zachhazard)) will create a cover and art for the Whisper cards. [website](https://emo-sludge.com/)
-- arbage Goat ([@Garbagegoat1](https://twitter.com/Garbagegoat1)) will create interior spot art for the module [website](https://treasuretable.us/)
-- Goblin Archives will layout a zine pdf of The Mall as well as an accessible epub format.

-**What are the stretch goals?**
-- There is a planned stretch goal of a piece of internal art by [REDACTED].

-**Are there any reward tiers?**
-- Yes!
-There are a few fun reward tiers that you can back at.
-From collaborating on your projects to watching a movie together (or having me read you some stories), there is something for everyone.

 ## The Mall (and Liminal Horror) Links
 - Follow the project on Itch [https://goblinarchives.itch.io/the-mall](https://goblinarchives.itch.io/the-mall)